State Fair (1945 film): Plot

-The Frakes head off to the fair.
-Wayne's first stop is the ring-tossing booth where he lost eight dollars the previous year.
-Wayne has been practicing all year in hopes of getting even, and he repeatedly wins the game.
-As he keeps winning, the barker (Harry Morgan) gets upset and threatens to call the police.
-A pretty girl (Vivian Blaine) defends Wayne, saying she is the daughter of the chief of police, and to prevent a scene the barker refunds Wayne's eight dollars in addition to his other winnings.
-Wayne tries to make a date with the girl, but she says she is late for an appointment and rushes off, promising that she will be on the midway that evening and Wayne should look for her.
+At the fair, Wayne's first stop is the ring-tossing booth where the barker cheated him the previous year.
+Wayne, who has been practicing, repeatedly wins.
+The angry barker threatens to call the police.
+When a pretty girl intervenes, saying her father is the chief of police, the barker refunds Wayne's money.
+Wayne tries to arrange a date with the girl, but she rushes off for another appointment but promises to be on the midway that evening.